pcaston/OpenPeerPower.github.io/source/_integrations/weather.markdown

 The `weather` platforms gather meteorological information from web services and display the conditions and other details about the weather at the given location.
 Read the integration documentation for your particular weather provider to learn how to set it up.

-Home Assistant currently supports free web services some of which require registration.
+Open Peer Power currently supports free web services some of which require registration.

 ## Condition mapping